-In order to respond rapidly to emerging opportunities, the Provost's Office has established the ARPA-H Strategic Initiative Seed Fund for Rice faculty to apply for new collaborative research seed grants for up to $50,000 with TMC partners.
+In order to respond rapidly to emerging opportunities, the Office of Research established the ARPA-H Strategic Initiative Seed Fund for Rice faculty to apply for new collaborative research seed grants for up to $50,000 with TMC partners.

-The fund is facilitated by the ENRICH office and it serves to position Rice for the NIH launch of its new ARPA-H funding mechanism.
+The fund, facilitated by the ENRICH office, serves to position Rice for the NIH launch of its new ARPA-H funding mechanism.
 It is expected that the seed grants will lead to competitive national ARPA-H proposals.

 - Award period is one year following the announcement date

 The Provost's TMC Collaborator Fund is a competitive fund for Rice faculty in all disciplines that awards seed grants for new collaborative research projects with faculty of TMC health-related institutions.
 The seed grants should lead to self-sustaining, nationally competitive research programs that will address critically important problems in or relevant to health care.
 Facilitation and funding of the award program is conducted by Rice ENRICH.
 Newsletter article.

 An Optical Sensor for Clinical Detection of Cholesterol